 INJECTABLE TREATMENTS TO RESTORE FACIAL VOLUME AND FULLNESS

 Performed by a skincare professional, dermal fillers are one of the most widely used treatments when it comes to restoring smoothness and facial volume.
 When injected, they fill in space and absorb water to create a smoother, fuller appearance in the face or to enhance the contours of the face.
-Dermal fillers are most commonly used to fill nasolabial folds, marionette lines, the jawline, cheeks, lips, and the under eye area.
+Dermal fillers are most commonly used to fill nasolabial folds, cheeks, and lips.

 WHAT ARE DERMAL FILLERS?

 A common complaint of aging skin is the general loss of volume in the face and less “bouncy” skin.
 As we age, our supplies of collagen and elastin decline and the fibers themselves become weaker and less springy.
 The surrounding fluids that cushion and support these fibers also decrease and begin to “dry up.”
 This combination of factors results in wrinkles, ridges, and a general loss of volume in the skin.
 While a neurotoxin such as Botox® will help smooth out wrinkles caused by muscle movement, only a dermal injectable can address the depressions and loss of volume associated with aging.

 Dermal fillers come in various formulations, each of which works differently in softening the lines, folds, creases and loss of volume associated with age and/or exposure to environmental aggressors.
 Dermal fillers work to fill in these depressions.
 More recently, fillers have also been used to augment contours of the face.
 The most popular fillers are hyaluronic acid based (Juvéderm® and Restylane®).
 More permanent fillers such as Sculptra® and Radiesse® are long-lasting through their collagen stimulating properties.